jf-silverman/better-sort-of-photos/README.md

 # A Better Sort of Yelp Photos:
-#### _Using Photography 101 and Machine Learning to Help Restaurant Owners Automatically Bring the Best to the Top_
+#### _Using Simple Photography Principles and Machine Learning to Help Restaurant Owners Automatically Bring the Best to the Top_
 _Joel Silverman_

 ## Problem Statement